marshaing/mm4dber.github.io-1/training.md

 #### Learning Outcomes:

-1. Fellows will be introduced to the the LCA model
+1. Fellows will understand the latent class model parameters

-2. Fellows will be able to...
+2. Fellows will know the important model parameters of the LCA model and their interpretation

 #### Synchronous Activity: